qunying-song/qunying-song.github.io/_pages/about.md

 ---

 I am a Postdoctoral Researcher at University College London, hosted by Professors Federica Sarro and Mark Harman.
 My research interests include software testing for autonomous driving systems, where I explore search-based and generative AI techniques, alongside the fields of SE4AI and AI4SE more generally.
 I earned my PhD in Computer Science from Lund University, Sweden, in 2024, supported by the WASP program, under the supervision of Professor Per Runeson and Dr. Emelie Engström.
-Prior to my doctoral studies, I obtained my bachelor’s and master’s degrees in Software Engineering from Kristianstad University, Sweden, in 2012 and 2013, respectively, and subsequently worked as a software engineer at several companies, including Ericsson, Alibaba, and Qlik.
+Prior to my doctoral studies, I obtained my bachelor’s and master’s degrees in Software Engineering from Kristianstad University, Sweden, in 2012 and 2013, respectively, and worked as a software engineer at several companies, including Ericsson, Alibaba, and Qlik.
 Feel free to reach out if you want to collaborate on research.